anoverga17/Asobu/README.md

 is to implement a simple functional programming language with support for basic numeric operations.

 ## Specifications
-The following is the current valid syntax for Asobu version 0.00
+The following is the current syntax specification for Asobu version 0.01
 ```
 Value = Num